W G Edwards Charitable Foundation

 Overview

 The W G Edwards Charitable Foundation was established in 1985 following the death of William George Edwards (1908-1984), a chartered surveyor who built up a property investment company.
 With annual expenditure of approximately £136,000, this small independent grant-making charity focuses exclusively on improving the wellbeing of people over 65 in the UK.
 The foundation takes a practical approach, funding both capital projects (refurbishment and equipment) and innovative schemes that help older people live active lives.
 Priority is given to charities working in areas of deprivation and those with a focus on arts and wellbeing.
-The foundation is governed by four volunteer trustees who meet quarterly to review applications.
+The foundation is governed by volunteer trustees who meet quarterly to review applications.

 Funding Priorities